trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

 - `path:` The URL of the opened page.

-### HEROKU_RELEASE_CREATED

-Triggered when a new Heroku release is created.

-Payload:

-- `eventType:` type of the event that caused new release.
-For example, when setting config var: `^Set (.*) config var`
-- `eventData:` The full body sent by Heroku.
-See more example at [Heroku's webhook event documentation].

 ### GITHUB_USER_CONNECTED

 Triggered when the user accepts the invitation to his Github repo.
 No specific payload